 Sir Apirana Ngata was the first Māori to graduate from a University in New Zealand in 1893.

-Beatrice Tinsley is one of the most creative and significant theoreticians in modern astronomy.
+Beatrice Tinsley was one of the most creative and significant theoreticians in modern astronomy.

 Cal Wilson is well known to all New Zealanders as a writer, TV and radio presenter, and as a stand-up comedian.